-Mr Richard Lovegrove qualified from King’s College School of Medicine and Dentistry and completed his House Jobs and Basic Surgical Training in the North West Thames region of the London Deanery.
-Mr Lovegrove undertook a research degree under the supervision at Imperial College London looking at outcomes after Ileal pouch surgery.
-It was during this period that he helped establish the UK National Ileal Pouch Registry, which is now being used in centres across Europe.
+Mr Richard Lovegrove qualified from King’s College School of Medicine and Dentistry and then went on to complete his House Jobs and Basic Surgical Training in the North West Thames region of the London Deanery.
+Mr Lovegrove then undertook a research degree at Imperial College London, looking at outcomes after ileal pouch surgery.
+During this period he helped to establish the UK National Ileal Pouch Registry, which is now used in centres across Europe.

 Mr Lovegrove has undertaken an international fellowship, spending a year as the University of Toronto’s Clinical Fellow in Colorectal Surgery.
 During this period he worked at Mount Sinai Hospital, gaining further experience in complex IBD surgery, and at St Michael’s Hospital.

 Mr Lovegrove has published a number of peer reviewed papers, book chapters and reports and has presented nationally and internationally.

 - Colorectal cancer